biojava/biojava.github.io/_wikis/BioJava:BioJavaXDocs.md

 title: BioJava:BioJavaXDocs
 ---

-BioJavaX is not BioJava 2 is not BioJavaX.
+BioJavaX is not BioJava 3 is not BioJavaX.
 ------------------------------------------

-BioJavaX is an extension to the existing BioJava project.
+BioJavaX is an extension to the existing BioJava 1 or BioJava Legacy project.
 Anything written with BioJava will work with BioJavaX, and vice versa.

 org.biojavax is to org.biojava as javax is to java.

-The BioJava2 project is a completely new project which intends to rewrite everything in BioJava from scratch, based around a new set of object designs and concepts.
+The BioJava3 project is a completely new project which intends to rewrite everything in BioJava from scratch, based around a new set of object designs and concepts.
 It is entirely incompatible with the existing BioJava project.

-Therefore BioJavaX is not BioJava 2, and has nothing to do with it.
+Therefore BioJavaX is not BioJava 3, and has nothing to do with it.
 Please don't get them confused!

 What didn't change?